RWOverdijk/BjyAuthorize/README.md

          */
         'role_providers' => array(

-            /* here, 'guest' and 'user are defined as top-level roles, with
+            /* here, 'guest' and 'user' are defined as top-level roles, with
              * 'admin' inheriting from user
              */
             'BjyAuthorize\Provider\Role\Config' => array(